luisrodrigues154/ABD_tool/README.md

         -p : Specifies the R sources path</br>
         -c : Bypass checksum verification</br>
         -m : Configure and make after installation</br>
+		-f : Force installation (does not do checksum verification)</br>
 ```
 cd abd_installer
 python abd_inst.py -p path/to/r_sources -m
 ```
-**Note:** -p sources the path to the folder where r was extracted, -m starts the make process after installation </br>
+**Note:** -p sources the path to the folder where R files were extracted, -m starts the configuration and make process after installation </br>
 **Note 2:** If you made changes to the R files, use -c to bypass checksum verification</br>

-During the installation, some key presses are required</br>
+During the installation, some key presses are required to advanced through different phases</br>
-At the end, you are prompted to decide if the installer adds R and Rscript to the PATH variable (to be accessible system wide), <b>Default is NO. </b></br>
+At the end, you are prompted to decide if the installer will add R and Rscript to the PATH variable (to be accessible system wide), <b>Default is NO. </b></br>

 #### Manually